terjeio/grblHAL/README.md

 ## GrblHAL ##

+---

+G76 threading support added to grblHAL in combination with the [MSP432 driver](drivers/MSP432/README.md).
+Extensive testing is required before it can be regarded as safe.

+**WARNING!** This is a potentially dangerous addition.
+Do NOT use if you do not understand the risks.
+A proper E-Stop is a must, it should cut power to the steppers and if possible engage any spindle brake.
+The implementation is based on the [linuxcnc specification](http://linuxcnc.org/docs/2.6/html/gcode/gcode.html#sec:G76-Threading-Canned).
+Please note that I am not a machinist so my interpretation and implementation may be wrong!

+G76 availablity requires a spindle encoder with index pulse, grblHAL configured to [lathe mode](doc/markdown/settings.md#opmode) and tuning of the spindle sync PID loop.
+NOTE: Feed hold is disabled when cutting, spindle RPM overrides and CSS mode through the whole cycle.

+---

 GrblHAL is a no-compromise, high performance, low cost alternative to parallel-port-based motion control for CNC milling based on the Arduino version of grbl.
-It is mainly aimed at ARM processors \(or other 32-bit MCUs\) with ample amounts of RAM and flash \(compared to AVR 328p\) and requires a hardware driver to be functional.
+It is mainly aimed at ARM processors \(or other 32-bit MCUs\) with ample amounts of RAM and flash \(compared to AVR 328p\) and requires a [hardware driver](drivers/ReadMe.md) to be functional.

 The driver interface \(HAL\) has entry points for extending the supported M-codes (adding user defined M-codes) as well as an entry point for the driver to execute G-code when Grbl is in idle or jog state.